 By statute, the Commission is required to annually assess the level of economic and demographic distress among the counties in its service area.
 Assessing distress is important as the resulting designations reflect whether or not the Commission can provide grants within a county as well as what level of match is required of Commission funded projects.

-Interactive Map (NEW!)
+Interactive Map (currently being updated)

 The NBRC has created an online mapping resource to assist applicants to identify their Congressional Members, Distressed Counties, and contact information for Local Development Districts.
 Once there, click "Details" in the upper left hand corner for easy-to-use instructions on manipulating the map.

 The NBRC Federal-State partnership is aided by a group of regional organizations called Local Development Districts (LDD's) that provide technical assistance to applicants, assist the NBRC in its outreach activities, and generally administer NBRC investments for grantees.

 Every five years, the NBRC creates a new strategic plan for its region and operations.
 The Plan acts as a roadmap for NBRC's investments as well as identifying opportunities for job and wealth creation.